-A fresh quote of paint is a simple way to instantly refresh your interior, but choosing the right hue can be a challenge.
+A fresh coat of paint is a simple way to instantly refresh your interior, but choosing the right hue can be a challenge.
 To help us out, the experts at Behr Paint revealed the most popular paint colors that homeowners have been using for home décor projects.
 Based on the most popular color families, they created a guide to all the hues, tones, and shades you'll want to know before selecting the one that's right for your home.
 Whether you're looking for a pop of color with bold reds and oranges, or you prefer more subtle shades of green and blue, there's a color for you.

 Take a look at the most popular paint colors in each color family below to start prepping for your next DIY project.